Thank you! - Newish Knitter KAL

 December - Short and Sweet - In December we worked on 3 quick and easy projects: Traditional Dishcloth by Very Pink Knits, Square Coaster by Amanda Berry, Lacy Pinwheel Coaster by Dolly Laishram.
 December seems to be a busy month for everyone so we took it easy.
 We also worked with cotton yarn which works up a little differently than wool.

-Thank you all again.
-I hope to see you on the first 3 Wednesday nights of every month in 2022!
+Join us!
+I'd love to see you on the first 3 Wednesday nights of every month!

 Binding off….